openmainframeproject/feilong/doc/source/makeimage.rst

      image should be captured for a subsequent deploy to an ECKD disk), and it should not be a full-pack minidisk, since cylinder 0 on full-pack minidisks is reserved.

   c.
-If the souce image is captured from minidisk with virtual address 0100, it must
+If the source image is captured from minidisk with virtual address 0100, it must
-     be deployed to the target vm's virtual address 0100, otherwise, the deployed vm will failed to start up.
+     be deployed to the virtual address 0100 of target Virtual Machine(VM) , otherwise, the deployed vm will failed to start up.
 The root disk's vdev can be configured with user_root_vdev option under zvm section in /etc/zvmsdk/zvmsdk.conf.
 The recommendation vdev of root disk is 0100, this is also the default value.